netlify/edge-functions-examples/pages/abtest/README.md

 Visitors can then be redirected to different pages, depending on the bucket and cookie they were assigned.

+You could even use A/B testing in combination with Geolocation at the Edge!

 ## Code example

 Edge Functions are files held in the `netlify/edge-functions` directory.